jerry-harm/hmac-file-server/README.md

 DeleteFilesReportPath = "/home/hmac-file-server/deleted_files.log"

 # CPU core settings
-NumCores = "2"  # Set to "auto" to use all available cores or a specific number like "2", "4", etc.
+NumCores = "auto"  # Set to "auto" to use all available cores or a specific number like "2", "4", etc.

 # HMAC Secret Re-ask Configuration
 ReaskSecretEnabled = true                    # Enable or disable periodic secret reasking